jae-finger/jae-finger.github.io/_posts/2024-02-24-launching.md

 tags: [new, blog]
 ---

-# 🚀 Lauching... 🚀
+# Re-Lauching in 3...
+2...
+1... 🚀
 Hello there!
 I'm Jon.
-This website is my digital scratchpad, a place where I bring together my thoughts, projects, and code.
+This website is my digital journal and portfolio, a place where I bring together my thoughts, projects, and code.

 🔍 Deep Dives into Data: Here, you'll find my insights and analyses on various topics, where I delve into the depths of data science, software engineering, or whatever other data I find interesting!